-Bloomsburg University of Pennsylvania, a partner of the Good Project, has recently established the Joan and Frank Miller Distinguished Professor of Good Work.
+Bloomsburg University of Pennsylvania, a partner of the Good Project, has recently established the Joan and Fred Miller Distinguished Professor of Good Work.

 On Tuesday March 24, 2015 at 7:30pm, Howard Gardner will be speaking at the Brock International Prize Symposium at the University of Tulsa.